logigearcorp/docs.testarchitect.com/content/automation-guide/microsoft-ui-automation/uia-controls/_index.md

 Information on various supported UIA controls.

-**Restriction:** The UIA Support tool is not available in the TestArchitect package for Linux and macOS operating systems.
+{{<restriction>}} The UIA Support tool is not available in the TestArchitect package for Linux and macOS operating systems.

 The supported controls include: